raul23/pyebooktools/README.rst

   metadata `plugins`_ can also be used.
 To see the currently available options, run ``fetch-ebook-metadata --help`` and check the description for the ``--allowed-plugin`` option.

+  *If you use Calibre versions that are older than 2.84, it's required to manually set this option to an empty string.*

 Options for OCR
 ^^^^^^^^^^^^^^^